Volunteer-Aided Derelict Blue Crab Trap Removal Program in Alabama

 Who is involved?

-With support from a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, the Alabama Department of Conservation and Natural Resources is leading the effort to monitor derelict crab traps through on-water surveys and counts.
-In addition, they are working with local volunteers to remove derelict traps and to promote the use of turtle excluder devices and juvenile blue crab escape rings, with assistance from the Mobile Bay National Estuary Program.
+With support from a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, the Alabama Department of Conservation and Natural Resources lead the effort to monitor derelict crab traps through on-water surveys and counts.
+In addition, they worked with local volunteers to remove derelict traps and promoted the use of turtle excluder devices and juvenile blue crab escape rings, with assistance from the Mobile Bay National Estuary Program.

 What is the project and why is it important?